mirror/dd-wrt/src/router/curl/docs/BUG-BOUNTY.md

 amounts that are way lower than we can accept, the curl project intends to "top up" rewards.

-In 2025, typical "Medium" rated vulnerabilities are rewarded 2,500 USD each.
+In 2022, typical "Medium" rated vulnerabilities have been rewarded 2,400 USD each.

 ## Who is eligible for a reward?